 MXF OpAtom format is similar to MPEG Elementary Stream format, in that either a video track or an audio track can be wrapped, but not both at the same time.1

-Episode decodes all audio tracks and channels in MOV and MXF source and creates one track with all channels in it.
-For example, 2 stereo tracks becomes one track with 4 channels.
+Episode decodes all audio tracks and channels in MOV and MXF sources and creates one track with all channels.
+For example, two stereo tracks become one track with 4 channels.